Learn more about the Semitic language of Arabic, including where it is spoken and the history of the language.

 Before beginning to write in Arabic, you’ll need to learn some of the nuances of Classical Arabic like the abjad, a system where the different letters, specifically consonants, represent numbers.
 Before the numerals of the modern standard version of Arabic were developed in the 19th century, abjad was used to represent numerals.
 Today, it’s much more likely to be used as part of an outline or list as a kind of shorthand.

 Arabic is a stressed language and, while there are a few diacritic marks to guide pronunciation, they aren’t used consistently.
 While Arabic does share similar sounds with English, there are also a few sounds in Arabic that don’t exist at all in other languages.
 Some hard consonants sound decidedly throatier or raspier than their English counterparts and vowel sounds may be held twice as long depending on their placement in the word being pronounced.
-There are also voiced and voiceless consonants, which may be tricky to get the hang of at first and involve whether or not you hold the sound in your throat or make it primarily in your mouth.
+There are also voiced and voiceless consonants, which may be tricky to get the hang of at first.
+The difference is achieved by either holding the sound in your throat or making it primarily in your mouth.

 Arabic grammar has a couple of perplexing quirks, like the dropping of vowels entirely from words, that may leave you puzzled.
 Word order also isn’t as essential in Arabic as it is in other languages, but it’s important to note that it’s a VSO language in which often the verb (or a nominal element) proceeds the subject or object in a sentence.
 That’s why it’s crucial to learn phrases in context rather than relying on strict rules to decipher sentence order.